l3m0ntr33/IPGeoloc/README.md

 # IPGeoloc

 ## Description
-Take standard input, search for the 1st IP found and use geolite2 to output the found IP and geolocation data.
+Take standard input, search for the 1st IP using regex and use geolite2 to output the found IP and geolocation data.
+* IP: <IP> - Country: <country> - Continent: <continent> - Timezone: <timezone>
+If no data found in geolite2 database output "-" character.

 ## Example
 ```
 l3m0ntr33@nob:~/IPGeoloc# echo "8.8.8.8" | ~/IPGeoloc/ipgeoloc.py